fizzo999/reading-notes/session02Read02.md

 4. the ability to choose from a healthy selection of extensions available when you need them.

-A great feature of any text editing software is ** code completion**.
+A great feature of any text editing software is code completion.
 Code completion allows you to start typing, and the code completion feature will display possible suggestions based on what you originally typed.
 This saves you time by providing a choice, rather than allowing